What delights you this week? Here’s a bit of “Kawaii.” Just looking at cute things can help us feel more positive about each other.

 As a reminder of what delight can do for us, here’s a bit of inspiration from NPR.

-Here’s a few things that delight me this week:
+Here’s a few things that delighted me this week:

 The more I look for things that delight me, the more I find delights.
 There’s so much in the world that makes me smile.